Gaurav-Tatuskar/Excel_Hospital-Emergency-Room-dashboard./README.md

 - Observed that higher wait times lead to lower patient satisfaction
 - Found patterns in patient visits across different time periods
 - Highlighted areas where hospital services can be improved
+## Final Conclusion
+The Hospital Emergency Room Dashboard provides valuable insights into patient flow and service efficiency.
+By analyzing wait times and satisfaction levels, hospitals can take necessary actions to optimize operations, reduce delays, and improve overall patient experience.